sendersk/currency-converter-react/README.md

 ## DEMO

 https://sendersk.github.io/currency-converter-react/

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Description

 The website contains an easy form to convert currency.
 It allows you to instantly convert currencies based on the exchange rate of the day.
+In current version you can also toggle theme between light and dark.

 ## Technologies used:

-- React.js
+- React
 - create-react-app
+- Redux with react-redux
 - HTML
+- CSS
-- JavaScript
+- JavaScript ES6+
 - Styled Components
-- Custom Hooks

 ## Methodologies used:

 - JSX
+- Hooks
+- Custom Hooks
 - Fetch API

 ## API

 [http://exchangeratesapi.io/](http://exchangeratesapi.io/)

 Foreign exchange rates API with currency conversion Exchange rates API is a free service for current and historical foreign exchange rates published by the [European Central Bank](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html)